 When I was a little girl, my father gave me a Nikon F2 that he bought in Tokyo in the 50's.
 He told me stories of wanderlust, and showed me the world through fleeting moments on Kodachrome.
 I was hooked!

 My working style is a mix of candid shots, portraits and details to translate the flow and feel a moment, an environment, a story, a family, a struggle, a quiet happiness, a single moment.
 I do not stage photos, nor photograph babies in baskets, nor use Photoshop to clean up what is real.
 I strive to capture images of people creating shared space together, real laughter, mothers nursing, children being children pausing play to catch a breath, friends sharing a joke, time standing still for ceremony.

+I capture the everyday and the celebrated, and enjoy stepping into someone else's life for an hour.
 Documentary photography necessitates an intimacy working with clients to capture very personal moments.
 I love building on those relationships over the years and understand the trust that is put into such a personal investment.
-I love to follow families from weddings through pregnancy, birth and onward and cover a select handful of life celebrations each year, offering the personal service expected of a boutique vendor.
-Knowledge of the craft enables me to offer beautiful, timeless, custom fine art prints, handmade books and other photography products with consistent style and quality.
+I love to follow families from weddings through pregnancy, birth and onward and cover a select handful of life celebrations each year, offering the personal service expected of a boutique vendor - including bespoke heirloom art pieces.
+Knowledge of the craft enables me to offer beautiful, timeless custom fine art prints, handmade books, and other photography products with consistent style and quality.

 (Portrait of my father in fabric he designed for The Good Zoo in Wheeling, WV.)